RayaneCTX/ECE264-Summer-2021/PA01/README.md

 * `sort_lexicographically("HelloWorld", "abcdefghijklmnopqrstuvwxyz")` should sort the phrase into `"deHllloorW"`,
 * `sort_lexicographically("HelloWorld", "qwertyuiopasdfghjklzxcvbnm")` should sort the phrase into `"WeroodHlll"`.

+### Helper Functions

+You will want to (but are not required to) create helper functions as you write your code (e.g. a helper function to swap characters inside the phrase).
+These helper functions should be defined **outside** of the `#ifndef` preprocessor guardsas much as possible.
+If you keep the helper function definition inside of these guards, we could run into potential problems during grading if your helper function is used by several required functions.

 ## Grading

 To grade this assignment, we will use the exact same unit test suite as is provided to you (only for this assignment).
 When you look into the unit test source files (**test_check_lexicographical_order.c** and **test_sort_lexicographically.c**), you'll notice that the unit test for each function is divided into test functions which are named according to what they are testing.
 Each one is a test case your code either passes or fails.
 All of them will be weighted the same for this assignment.
-To summarize, pass all test cases provided in the unit test suite and you will get 100% on this assignment.
+There is ample opportunity for partial credit.

 ## How do I start?